 Then they find themselves at the head of a team of people.

-Even with previous experience leading teams, most CEO-Founders’ expertise lies in a particular field or domain related to their startup’s product or service – not leadership.
+Even with previous experience leading teams, most CEO-Founders’ expertise lies in a particular field or domain related to their startup’s product or service – and they may not have developed in the art of leadership.